lsst/rtn-045/index.rst

 .. abstract::

+   Guidelines for anyone creating or updating user-facing tutorials for the Rubin Observatory, such as demonstrations of how to use the Rubin Science Platform (RSP) or how to analyze Legacy Survey of Space and Time (LSST) data.
+   Principles, conventions, templates, formats, and styles for code and text are provided.
-   Principles, guidelines, conventions, formatting style, and workflow for tutorials developed by the Community Science Team (CST).
+   All Rubin staff and the broader science community should use these guidelines if contributing to the set of user-facing tutorials maintained by the Rubin Community Science team (CST).

 ..
 Metadata such as the title, authors, and description are set in metadata.yaml